AdminVin/W1X-Debloat/README.md

 3. File > Open > Browse to the file downloaded "W1X Debloat (W10-11).ps1" > Click the "Green Arrow" or press F5 to run.

+4. Script will run and cleanup your computer.

 <br>

 ## Donate